anngroong/podcasts/content/guest/afernandez.md

 #guest_group = "cog"
 +++

-__Alberto M. Fernandez__, is a former U.S. diplomat and a contributor at EWTN News, the largest  Catholic media organization in the world.
-Mr. Fernandez was the head of the Middle East Broadcasting Networks and is currently [Vice President](https://www.memri.org/reports/memri-welcomes-return-vice-president-amb-alberto-m-fernandez) of the Middle East Media Research Institute (MEMRI).
+__Ambassador Alberto M. Fernandez__ is [Vice President](https://www.memri.org/reports/memri-welcomes-return-vice-president-amb-alberto-m-fernandez) of the Middle East Media Research Institute (MEMRI) and a former President of the Middle East Broadcasting Networks.
+A U.S. Foreign Service Officer from 1983 to 2015, he served as Ambassador to Equatorial Guinea, Chargé d’Affaires in Sudan, and held senior posts across the Middle East and Latin America.
+He was also the State Department’s Coordinator for Strategic Counterterrorism Communications.
+Born in Cuba and raised in the U.S., he served in the Army and holds degrees in Middle East Studies.
+He writes widely on foreign policy and public diplomacy.